 (i) 8 and under division (membership is FREE!):

-The classification cut-off date of the September 1 was reviewed by the USAV Junior Assembly prior and during the USAV 2012 Annual Meetings and research justified the continuation of the cut-off date of September 1.
-Additional information can be found on the USA Volleyball Website.
+The classification cut-off date of September 1 was reviewed by the USAV Junior Assembly and the USA Regional

 The Age Definition Policy was most recently revised by the USA Volleyball Board of Directors on January 19, 2002.